 Being a mom is busy.
-There is so much to do.
+(Although I think that statement is really an understatement. ) Because really there is so much to do.
 To take care of your kids.
 As well as other responsibilities you may have.
 This is why your own self-care needs can get pushed to the back burner.
 You might feel like you don’t have the time.
 Or that taking care of yourself is selfish.
 Because then that means that you aren’t actively taking care of your children.

 I hear you, Mama.
 This is something I personally struggle with.
 Truthfully, taking care of yourself isn’t selfish.
 If you don’t take care of yourself, everything you have to give will eventually dry up leaving you unable to care for not only your kids but others.